-A Town employee working under the influence of illegal drugs or narcotics and/or involved in the manufacture, possession, sale, or use of such illegal substances during Town business will be subject to disciplinary action up to and including termination.
-Any Town employee who comes to work under the influence of illegal drugs, even if he/she holds a medical marijuana card, may be subject to disciplinary action.
-Illegal drug use will not be a tolerated in the workplace.
+A Town employee working under the influence of illegal drugs or narcotics or involved in the manufacture, possession, sale, or use of such illegal substances during Town business will be subject to disciplinary action up to and including termination.
+Any Town employee who comes to work under the influence of illegal drugs, even if they hold a medical marijuana card, may be subject to disciplinary action.
+Illegal drug use will not be tolerated in the workplace.

-The employee shall also notify his/her Department Head of any criminal drug statute conviction no later than 5 days after such conviction.
+The employee shall also notify their Department Head of any criminal drug statute conviction no later than 5 days after such conviction.
 This conviction will be reported to the Human Resource Department, which will report the incident to the Town Manager.
 Failure to report such a conviction will subject the employee to termination.